eiae/BEAR-utils/README.md

 # BEAR-utils

-This repo is a collection of routines that allows you to create charts from **VAR models** using the [BEAR](https://github.com/european-central-bank/BEAR-toolbox/) toolbox.
+This repo is a collection of routines to automatize publication-ready charts from VAR models using the [BEAR toolbox](https://github.com/european-central-bank/BEAR-toolbox/).

-You will be able to create charts on:
+### Structure:

+* `main.py`: main script to build charts from the BEAR VAR results:
 	* Impulse response functions (IRF)
 	* Forecast error variance decompositions (FEVD)
 	* Historical decompositions (HD)
+* `/functions`: subroutines to handle the VAR results data and automatize the charts creation.
+* `/example`: illustrative examples showcasing the use of the routines.

 ---